Horse-killer cleared over car ride with friend's dog

 But last week the charge was withdrawn in the Dunedin District Court.

-Ozanne said he had not touched the small dog in his car and it was accepted that it could not be proven to the contrary.
+Ozanne said he had not touched the small dog and it was accepted that it could not be proven to the contrary.

 On the day in question, he said he had been asked to pick up a friend in Mosgiel and had not been told the man was bringing his dog.